luigibonati/jupyter-cluster/README.md

-        -i | --interval       INTERVAL         Time interval for checking if the job on the cluster already started -k | --key            SSH_KEY_PATH     Path to SSH key with non-standard name -l | --lab                             Start jupyter lab instead of a jupyter notebook -m | --memory         MEM_PER_CORE     Memory limit in MB per core -n | --numcores       NUM_CPU          Number of CPU cores to be used on the cluster -s | --softwarestack  SOFTWARE_STACK   Software stack to be used (old, new) -v | --version                         Display version of the script and exit -w | --workdir        WORKING_DIR      Working directory for the jupyter notebook/lab -W | --runtime        RUN_TIME         Run time limit for jupyter notebook/lab in hours and minutes HH:MM
+        -i | --interval       INTERVAL         Time interval for checking if the job on the cluster already started -k | --key            SSH_KEY_PATH     Path to SSH key with non-standard name -l | --lab                             Start jupyter lab instead of a jupyter notebook -s | --softwarestack  SOFTWARE_STACK   Software stack to be used (old, new) -v | --version                         Display version of the script and exit -w | --workdir        WORKING_DIR      Working directory for the jupyter notebook/lab

 Examlples: